Waste management in South Korea: Water pollution

 The Nakdong river is one of the major streams in South Korea, a main drinking source in the Gyeongsang province.
 Over the past decades, population growth and industrialisation along the Nakdong river has caused pollution of the stream.
 Industrial waste and sewage, along with urban and agricultural drainage, led to the deterioration of the river.

 On March 1, 2008, a chemical factory explosion caused a phenol leak into the Nakdong river.
 The incident caused toxic substances to leak, leading to major health concerns for the public.
 Tests also found that formaldehyde also leaked into the river, but concluded that the harmful substances were diluted as the amount water discharged was increased.
 This is the second time the river has been contaminated by phenol.

 In 1991, a phenol leak was the result of the bursting of an underground pipe, leaking pure phenol into the river.
 This disastrous leak rendered the water undrinkable.
 South Korea was previously careless with its dumping of waste into the water and air, and The Korea Times also discovered the illegal dumping of non-toxic waste along Nakdong river by 343 factories.
 Water quality quickly became a priority, and water quality has slowly improved with the installation of water treatment plants.

 Water treatment

 Arisu is a water treatment plant found in Seoul.
 It is positioned as a safe tap water supply for the citizens of Seoul.
-Arisu sources its water from the Han River, and it goes through several water tests to ensure drinkable water quality as recommended by the World Health Organisation (WHO).
+Arisu sources its water from the Han River, and it goes through several water tests to ensure drinkable water quality as recommended by the World Health Organization (WHO).
 Substances tested for include chlorine, iron, and copper.
 Arisu also manages water flow rate systematically, and controls water quality in purification centres.
 Aside from that, the Seoul Metropolitan Government operates multiple water treatment plants and Sewage Treatment Centres to ensure improvement of water quality.